BaronaGroup/jsx-domater/README.md

-# JessieDOM -- JSX to DOM
+# JSX-Domater -- JSX to DOM

 This is a simple library that in combination with other code transformation tools such as babel or typescript allows you to use JSX to create DOM nodes.

-If you are simply targeting a browser you'll perhaps want to use [jsx-dom](https://www.npmjs.com/package/jsx-dom) instead as a slightly more complete options.
-The main downside of that library though is that it expect to find a `document` object in the global scope, which is a problem if you're doing, say, server-side rendering with jsdom.
+If you are simply targeting a browser there are a number of other libraries that are probably just as good or better.
+The vast majority of them however expect to find a `document` object in the global scope, which is a problem if you're doing, say, server-side rendering with jsdom.

 And that's where this library comes in.